Leonetienne/Hazelnupp/readme.md

 args.SetCrashOnFail(false);
 ```

+## Importing into a project
+> How do i actually import this into my existing project?

+I am working on a proper way to make this a fast-and-easy include.
+I am probably going to make it a single-header--single-cpp file solution.
+A namespace will obviously also be used.

+If you want to use it NOW, the best idea would probably be to either compile a lib from source
+or set the entire Visual Studio project as a dependency, if you are using VS.

 ## What's the concept?
 The concept is that each parameter must be one of five types.
 These are:
 * Void